Sadma: Plot

 Reshmi's father, who was searching for her through the police, releases a newspaper advertisement about her.
 He is given a lead by a co-passenger of the train that Somu and Reshmi had taken to Ooty.
 Meanwhile, Somu takes Reshmi to a medicine man and leaves her with him for a day's treatment.
 The police arrive at Somu's house searching for Reshmi, eventually tracing her to the medicine man's home.
 Somu, fearing police action, does not follow them there.
-The treatment is successful, with Reshmi (now Nehalata again) regaining her memory, recognizing her parents and completely forgetting the period between her accident and recovery.
+The treatment is successful, with Reshmi (now Nehalata again) regaining her memory, recognizing her parents, and completely forgetting the period between her accident and recovery.
 She and her parents rejoice and prepare to leave Ooty.
-The medicine man informs her father that the man who had brought her to him had been taking good care of his daughter; her father withdraws his police complaint and the family begin their journey home.
+The medicine man informs her father that the man who had brought her to him had been taking good care of his daughter; her father withdraws his police complaint, and the family begins their journey home.

 After the police leave, Somu chases the car in which Nehalata is traveling, falling and severely injuring himself in the process.
 Covered in mud, he limps after them to the railway station and tries to get Reshmi's attention at her train seat window, but she does not remember him.
-Somu repeatedly calls out to her and mimics a dancing monkey that she had developed a liking for but Nehalata, unable to comprehend, thinks he is insane and begging for food.
+Somu repeatedly calls out to her and mimics a dancing monkey that she had developed a liking for, but Nehalata, unable to comprehend, thinks he is insane and begging for food.
 He continues his futile attempts, but the train eventually leaves with Nehalata not recognising him.
 Somu is left alone at the station, heartbroken.